Skip to main content

 After successful authentication, the plugin keeps the token in the session cookie, and subsequent requests will use the token stored in the cookie.

-See Authenticate With User Credentials for an example to use this plugin to integrate with Keycloak using the authorization code flow.
+See Implement Authorization Code Grant for an example to use the openid-connect plugin to integrate with Keycloak using the authorization code flow.

 Client Credential Flow